danielvartan/netlogo-shapes/README.md

 | ![\#A71B6A](images/A71B6A.png) | magenta   |     125 | \#A71B6A | -1491375361 |
 | ![\#D9637F](images/D9637F.png) | pink      |     135 | \#D9637F | -528509185  |

+### SVG Specifications

+SVG files follow [Inkscape](https://inkscape.org) standards and are stripped of unnecessary metadata for minimal file size.

 ## Citation

 > [!IMPORTANT]